-Returning to his room, Elliot locked the door behind him.
+Elliot returned to his room and locked the door behind him.
 Too wired to sleep, his brain replayed the events from the lab as he struggled to make sense of it all.
 Less than half an hour later, Elliot received a visual communication from Dr. Kozlov affirming to the scientists that the project was a success.